Shakespeare’s Romans: Politics and Ethics in Julius Caesar and Coriolanus

 Classical Rome and Renaissance England

+Important early modern English political thinkers, historians, and literary figures often had Rome on their minds.
 Sir Thomas Smith was a political and legal theorist as well as a member of Parliament in the mid-sixteenth century.
-His De Republica Anglorum, or “Of the English Republic,” was published in 1583, posthumously, or after his death.
+His De Republica Anglorum, or “Of the English Republic,” was published in 1583, posthumously (i.e., after his death).
 The scholar Oliver Arnold notes that the “treatise quickly became one of the most important and frequently invoked accounts of English political and legal institutions.”
 Throughout the work, Smith refers to classical Rome—as opposed to other European countries—in order to describe English institutions.
 In the first chapter, Smith identifies three kinds of commonwealth: monarchy (rule by an individual); aristocracy (rule by a small number); and democracy (rule by the “multitude”).
 In the passages reproduced below, Smith distinguishes between just and unjust rulers in all three forms of government and considers whether it may ever be right for citizens to overthrow their rulers.

 Selection: Thomas Smith, De Republica Anglorum: The Maner of Government or Policie of the Realme of England, 3-5 (1583).